timpyorke/travel-guide-app/docs/technical.md

 - `HomeFeature` / `FeatureListSection` / `FeatureListEntry` define structured mock content for each home tile.
 - `FeatureListPage` renders grouped lists with section headers and uses `FeatureDetailPage` for deeper content preview.
 - Replace these mock model instances with data from APIs or CMS as the product matures.

+### Profile & Auth Flow
+- Lightweight auth state lives in `lib/features/auth/providers/auth_provider.dart`; the profile page watches this provider to toggle guest vs. signed-in experiences.
+- Profile UI is composed from reusable widgets (`ProfileHeader`, `GuestAuthActions`, `PreferencesSection`, `ProfileSettingsCard`) so other features can reuse the same sections if needed.
+- Guest users see sign-in/create-account CTAs and limited settings, while signed-in users can edit profile details, preferences, privacy, and notification options.

 ## Environment & Tooling
 - **Run the app:** `flutter run`